wasyboyi/lichess-bot-/README.md

 ## License
 This code is primarily taken from [lichess-bot by ShailChoksi](https://github.com/ShailChoksi/lichess-bot) and is hence run under the AGPLv3 License (or later at your option).
 Check out the [LICENSE file](/LICENSE) for full text.
+And thanks for ovias to allow me make this repo!